Maumagnaguagno/HyperTensioN/README.md

 - ```applicable?(precond_pos, precond_not)``` is used to test if the current state have all positive preconditions and not a single negative precondition.
 It returns true if applicable and false otherwise.
 - ```apply_operator(precond_pos, precond_not, effect_add, effect_del)``` extends this idea applying effects if ```applicable?```.
 Returns true if applied, false otherwise.
-- ```generate(precond_pos, precond_not, *free)``` yields all possible unifications to the free-variables defined, therefore you need a block to capture the unifications.
+- ```generate(precond_pos, precond_not, *free)``` yields all possible unifications to the free variables defined, therefore you need a block to capture the unifications.
 The return value is undetermined.
 - ```print_data(data)``` can be used to print task lists and proposition lists, usefull for debug.
 - ```problem(start, tasks, debug = false, goal_pos = [], goal_not = [])``` can be used to simplify the creation of a problem instance.
 Use it as a template to see how to add Hypertension in your project.
 Add explicit goals to try different permutations of tasks until goals are reached.